-- Partners in Connecting for Life, the National Suicide Prevention Strategy and stakeholders in Sharing the Vision. - Active members of Mental Health Reform, Ireland's leading national coalition of organisations campaigning to transform mental health and well-being supports in Ireland. - See Change Green Ribbon Campaign organisation dedicated to ending mental health stigma; - Men's Health Forum: 3Ts sits on the Planning Committee for Men's Health Week, along with representative organisations from voluntary, statutory and corporate sectors, from Ireland North & South, to focus on health promotion for men, both physical & mental; - Connecting for Life: Ireland's strategy to reduce suicide.
+- Partners in Connecting for Life, the National Suicide Prevention Strategy and stakeholders in Sharing the Vision. - Active members of Mental Health Reform, Ireland's leading national coalition of organisations campaigning to transform mental health and well-being supports in Ireland. - See Change Green Ribbon Campaign organisation dedicated to ending mental health stigma; - Men's Health Forum: 3T's sits on the Planning Committee for Men's Health Week, along with representative organisations from voluntary, statutory and corporate sectors, from Ireland North & South, to focus on health promotion for men, both physical & mental.

-Research & Support: It is the ethos of 3Ts to allocate a portion of funds raised to support other organisations working in the field of suicide prevention, postvention and intervention, whether to support service provision or to assist in research funding.
-Since our foundation, we have allocated approx. €1.5m to research.
-We've provided funding support of over €500k to other NGOs working at the coalface of suicide prevention, intervention & post-vention to support their work and help improve outcomes for those struggling with mental health and suicidal behaviours.
+Research & Support: It is the ethos of 3T's to allocate a portion of funds raised to support other organisations working in the field of suicide prevention, postvention and intervention, whether to support service provision or to assist in research funding.
+Since our foundation, we have allocated approximately €1.5 million to research.
+We have provided funding support of over €500,000 to other NGOs working at the coalface of suicide prevention, intervention and postvention to support their work and help improve outcomes for those struggling with mental health and suicidal behaviours.

 • TCD Research: Our research partnership continues with School of Nursing and Midwifery in Trinity College Dublin on "Accessing help for self-harm and suicidal behaviour in the Emergency Department: a qualitative study".
-Phase I, published in 2020, explored the experiences of service users presenting to the Emergency

-Department for treatment of self-harm & suicidal behaviour.
-Phase II is currently underway, focusing on experiences of families & companions of such service users.
-Through our research we aim to fill gaps in knowledge around suicide & self-harm in the hope that new knowledge will help inform national policy.
+Phase I, published in 2020, explored the experiences of service users presenting to the Emergency Department for treatment of self-harm and suicidal behaviour.
+Phase II focuses on experiences of families and companions of such service users.
+Through our research we aim to fill gaps in knowledge around suicide and self-harm in the hope that new knowledge will help inform national policy.
 Phase I Recommendations helped inform and were incorporated into the National Clinical Programme for Self-Harm & Suicide-related Ideation (published February 2022).
-Findings from Phase II are due for publication Q2 2024.
+Findings from Phase II are due for publication 2025.
 We hope that as a result of our research, the ED experience can be improved for service users who self-harm or have engaged in suicidal behaviour.

-Fundraising: 3Ts receives no statutory funding and relies instead on its own fundraising activities and those of its third-party fundraisers and supporters, charity partnerships and corporate and private donations.
+Fundraising: 3T's receives no statutory funding and relies instead on its own fundraising activities and those of its third-party fundraisers and supporters, charity partnerships and corporate and private donations.

-3Ts is privileged to have the support of a number or organisations and individuals fundraising on our behalf.
+3T's is privileged to have the support of a number or organisations and individuals fundraising on our behalf.
 We appreciate the time and effort that our supporters put into these events and thank all who fundraised on our behalf over the course of the year.

-3Ts Annual Golf Tournament is now in its 21st year and is a regular calendar feature for Irish Golf Clubs.
+3T's Annual Golf Tournament is a regular calendar feature for Irish Golf Clubs.
 The competition is open to all GI clubs and helps us raise awareness in communities throughout Ireland.
-Despite a sharp increase in costs this year, we maintained our €10 entry fee.
-As a result, the competition was fully subscribed and was a successful fundraising & awareness raising activity with a high level of player satisfaction.
+Once again, despite a sharp increase in costs this year, we maintained our €10 entry fee.
+As a result, the competition was fully subscribed and was a successful fundraising and awareness raising activity with a high level of player satisfaction.
 We would like to thank management and staff at both the K Club and Portmarnock Golf Club for accommodating our tournament finals at their superb venues.